Functional abdominal pain syndrome: Diagnosis

 Since pain is the primary symptom of functional abdominal pain syndrome, obtaining a complete medical history and conducting a comprehensive physical examination continue to be essential components of the diagnosing process.
 The functional abdominal pain syndrome patient should be asked to provide a thorough history that thoroughly examines the timeline of pain occurrences, especially in connection with surgery, infection, or traumatic life events.

 In a patient with functional abdominal pain syndrome, the clinical examination should be normal by definition.
 Nonetheless, as a starting point, it is important to look closely for the existence of abdominal scars from prior operations or investigations.
 Similarly, Carnett's sign, which involves palpating a sore spot both before and after the patient tenses their abdominal wall, could be helpful.

-Diagnostic testing to rule out organic disease should not be done frequently in the absence of alarm signs, similar to other functional GI problems (ie, unexplained weight loss, bloody bowel movements, abdominal mass, anorexia).
+Diagnostic testing to rule out organic disease should not be done frequently in the absence of alarm signs, similar to other functional GI problems (i.e., unexplained weight loss, bloody bowel movements, abdominal mass, anorexia).
 If the physical examination yields negative results, no more diagnostic testing is necessary.

 The Rome IV diagnostic criteria for functional abdominal pain syndrome is as follows: